Mobiux-Labs/forms/apps/docs/docs/getting-started/architecture.md

 ## Conclusion

-Mobiux Labs Forms offers a streamlined, flexible approach to form management in React, leveraging React context and `react-hook-form` for efficient form creation and styling.
+Mobiux Labs Form offers a streamlined, flexible approach to form management in React, leveraging React context and `react-hook-form` for efficient form creation and styling.